uday-kiran-palepu/BookMyShow-Clone/README.md

 ## General Info

 Here we tried to create a clone of the online tickets booking site ( [BookMyShow](https://in.bookmyshow.com/) ) and this repository contains all the necessary files.
+Bookmyshow is a ticketing application for movies, concerts, live events and much more.

 ## Technologies